AI screen recorder | Record and edit videos with AI

 Effortlessly capture your screen and turn recordings into engaging, professional videos with HeyGen’s AI Screen Recorder.

 Launch the HeyGen Screen Recorder directly in your browser.
-No downloads or installations are needed, just open the tool and you’ll be ready to record in seconds.
+No downloads or installations are needed, just open the tool and get ready to record in seconds.

 Select exactly what you want to record: your screen, webcam, or both with audio.
 You can switch views at any time to keep your audience focused on what matters most.